lenamuit/Test_Singleton/README.md

 * The last, if screenB use the intent with wrong type of data, the compiler cannot recognize, it'll raise the **RuntimeException**.
 Not good at all !

 ## II.
 Solution
-Okay, every Android developers know these problem.
+Okay, every Android developers know these problems.
 I will show you my solution now.

 #### Step 1: Using dagger and dagger compiler
 Add following line into your build.gradle file.